-There are unmistakable signs that spring has finally sprung — spring flowers blooming, the return of the robins, and the unique sound of spring peepers.
-If you live anywhere east of the Mississippi River, then you’re probably very familiar with the sleigh bell-like sound of hundreds of chirping frogs.
+There are unmistakable signs that spring has finally sprung—flowers blooming, the return of the robins, and the unique sound of spring peepers.
+If you live anywhere east of the Mississippi River, you’re probably very familiar with the sleigh bell-like sound of hundreds of these chirping frogs around swampy areas.
 But why do peepers peep?
 And are they the only frogs that sing all night long?
-Here are some interesting facts about the tiny frog with a big sound.
+Here are some interesting facts about this tiny frog with the big sound.

 Are Peepers the Only Noisy Frogs?

 While spring peepers, pseudacris crucifer, are the most famous of all the chirping frogs, they’re not the only species native to North America.
 In fact, spring peepers belong to a group of frogs known as “chorus frogs.”
 Spring peepers live in the eastern half of North America, from northern Florida up into Canada.
 Then there are Western and boreal chorus frogs that have a range spanning between Ohio and Arizona, and north into central Canada.

 How do you tell the difference between these frogs and regular frogs?

 The easiest way is to listen to their chirping.
 Spring peepers make a distinctive peeping noise that can sound a lot like jingling bells when there are a lot of peepers around.
 Western chorus frogs make a high pitched creaking sound, and boreal chorus frogs have a raspy chirp that sounds like the noise that you make when you run your fingernail over a fine-toothed comb.

 That nightly chorus that you hear on warm spring nights is actually a spring peeper mating ritual.
 The males of this species are calling out to the females, who are drawn to their chirping suitors.
 After the frogs mate, the females will lay eggs underwater.
 Those eggs hatch in approximately 12 days.

 What’s Up With the Bubble on a Frog’s Chin?